markronquillo/django-by-example/02-social-website/readme.md

 1. The user drags a link from your site to his browser's bookmarks.
 2. The user navigates to any website and clicks the bookmark.

+## Chapter 6: Tracking User Actions

+This chapter will cover the following points:
+- Creating many-to-many relationships with an intermediary model
+- Building ajax views
+- creating an activity stream application
+- adding generic relatinos to models
+- optimizing QuerySets for related objects
+- using signals for denormalizing counts
+- storing item views in Redis

+#### Building a follower system

+A follower system enables users to follow other users for them to see the posts shared by those users.

+#### Building a generic activiy stream application

+An activity stream is a list of recent activities performed by a user or a group of users.

+#### Using signals for denormalizing counts

+Denormalization is making data redundant in a way that it optimizes read performance

+Django comes with a signal dispatcher that allows receiver functions to get notified when certain actions occur.
+Signals are very useful when you need your code to do something every time something else happens.

+`django.db.models.signals`

+`pre_save` and `post_save` - sent before or after calling the save() `pre_delete` and `post_delete` - Sent before or after calling delete() `m2m_changed` - Sent when a ManyToManyField on a model is changed

+Django signals are synchronous and blocking.
+Don't confuse signals with async tasks.
+However you can combine both to launch async tasks when your code gets notified by a signal.

+The recommended method for registering your signals is by importing them in the ready() method of yoru application configuration class.